nirajp82/AmazonAuroraPostgreSQL/04_RDS_Aurora_Architecture/01_AuroraStorageArchitecture.md

 In this lesson, we will cover how **Aurora storage works**, including **storage nodes, protection groups**, and **fault tolerance mechanisms**.
 We’ll also explain how Aurora achieves **high availability, scalability, and efficiency** in its storage layer.

+The database engine will propagates logs to the backend storage, and the backend storage utilizes a quorum based synchronization scheme to ensure the consistency of the database.

 ---

 ## 1. Traditional Database Storage vs Aurora